epsilon537/boxlambda/docs/software/boxlambda-os/forth/fs-stack.md

 # Forth Filesystem Stack

-This diagram shows the various software modules making up the [Word List](words.md) organized as a stack:
+This diagram shows how the Forth modules referenced in the [Word List](words.md) build on each other to reach Forth-level filesystem and shell
+access:

 [![Forth Filesystem Stack.](../../../assets/fs-stack-layered.png)](../../../assets/fs-stack-layered.png)